edgedb/easy-edgedb/README.md

 };
 ```

-Hmm, it looks like we're doing a lot of work to insert 'London' every time.
+Hmm, it looks like we're doing a lot of work to insert 'London' every time we add a character.
 We have three characters left and they will all be from London too.
 To save ourselves some work, we can make London the default for `places_visited` for `NPC`.
-To do this we will need two things: `default` to declare a default, and the keyword `overloaded`. `overloaded` is to indicate that we are using `placed_visited` in a different manner than the `Person` type that we got it from.
+To do this we will need two things: `default` to declare a default, and the keyword `overloaded`.
+The word `overloaded` indicates that we are using `placed_visited` in a different way than the `Person` type that we got it from.

 With `default` and `overloaded` added, it now looks like this: